 Trust company - Strauss Lazar Trust Co.
+(1992) Ltd.

-(1992) Ltd. Contact person in the trust company - CPA Uri Lazar Email address - [slepa@slepa.co.il](mailto:slepa@slepa.co.il) Telephone: 03-6237777, Fax: 03-5613824 Address - 17 Yitzchak Sadeh Street, Tel Aviv
+Contact person in the trust company - CPA Uri Lazar

+Email address - [slcpa@slcpa.co.il](mailto:slcpa@slcpa.co.il) Telephone: 03-6237777, Fax: 03-5613824

+Address - 17 Yitzchak Sadeh Street, Tel Aviv

-With reference to these debentures, the Company undertook not to create additional charges on its assets unless it simultaneously creates a charge in favor of the debenture holders (negative pledge), on the same terms as those of the negative pledge given in favor of banks and subject to exceptions noted in it, as described in Note 14C(1) to the financial statements at December 31, 2010.
+With reference to Debentures Series 6-8, the Company undertook not to create additional charges on its assets unless it simultaneously creates a charge in favor of the debenture-holders and the lending banks (negative pledge) and subject to the exceptions noted in it, as described in Note 13.2.1 to the financial statements.

-7.3 For details of the ratings of the series of liability certificates, see Section 2.13.6 in Chapter A of the Periodic Report.
+7.2 For details of the ratings of the series of liability certificates, see Section 2.13.6 in Chapter A of the Periodic Report.
 The ratings reports are attached as an appendix to the Directors' Report.

-7.4 During and at the end of the reporting year the Company met all the conditions and commitments under the deeds of trust for series 5-8, and no conditions were met for establishing cause to present the certificates of liability for immediate repayment.
+7.3 During and at the end of the reporting year the Company met all the conditions and commitments under the deeds of trust for series 5-8, and no conditions were met for establishing cause to present the certificates of liability for immediate repayment.
 No collateral was given to secure payment to the holders of the liability certificates.